• Skip to primary navigation

 Yes!
 In fact, it may well be considered a superfood.
 It’s an excellent source of vitamin C and other antioxidants, as well as vitamins A, K and folate.
 About 10 sprigs of parsley provide the recommended daily allowance of vitamin K.

 Did you make this recipe?
-I’d love to know how you liked it!
-Please leave a comment and a star rating!
+Let me know how you liked it by giving a star rating and leaving a comment!

 Close view of most of a glistening bowl of red chimichurri sauce on a white board with 3 peppercorns in one corner, and a decorative pink and red towel in the other.